The Power of Journaling: Healing, Clarity, and Self-Discovery

-Journaling historically has never been one of my favorite things to do.
-It all sounds so romantic!
-What a hoot, writing down what our life has been like!
-The very intimate secrets that one wants no one and I mean no one, to know.
-Personally I’d have loved to read my grandparents journals, had they been written!
-But then there’s the part about someone else seeing EXACTLY how we feel and think!
+Journaling has never been one of my favorite things to do.
+It all sounds so romantic—what a hoot, writing down what our life has been like.
+The very intimate secrets that one wants no one, and I mean no one, to know.
+Personally, I would have loved to read my grandparents’ journals, had they been written.
+But then there is the unsettling part… someone else seeing exactly how we feel and think.

 Vulnerable

-However I have found myself taking pen in hand on more than one occasion and now I have a stack of journals!
+However, I have found myself taking pen in hand on more than one occasion, and now I have a stack of journals.
 Am I a faithful daily writer?
-NO. However I do make it a habit to write when unsettling circumstances and or emotions arise.
+No. But I do make it a habit to write when unsettling circumstances or emotions arise.

 Therapeutic

-Therapeutic I must say that even with sporadic writing it does help me to notice patterns of behavior, in myself and in others.
-Which would have taken me much longer to notice if I hadn’t written it down.
-This has helped me with my children’s behavioral patterns, therefore enabling me to be a better parent.
-This is also a great tool, in healthy and unhealthy relationship patterns alike.
-One may learn to know themselves better with journaling, gaining clarity about situations This may lead to one realizing their own unhealthy patterns, enabling change, therefore reducing stress.
+Even with sporadic writing, it helps me to notice patterns of behavior—in myself and in others—that would have taken me much longer to notice if I had not written it down.
+This has helped me with my children’s behavioral patterns, enabling me to be a better parent.

 Stress

 When I get caught up in life and go too fast, refusing to take time for myself, my body revolts against my decision.
-Maybe I should say the lack of decision to take good care of myself.
-When one is under much stress, one is unable to think clearly, making decisions for self-care doesn’t even seem like an option.
+I should say it reflects the lack of decision to take good care of myself.
+When under much stress, we stop making decisions that support our well-being—engaging in self-sabotage.

 Leadership